-ERR011207 FlexSPI: When FLEXSPI\AHBCR[PREFETCHEN] is set, incorrect data can be returned in rare conditions
+ERR011207 FlexSPI: In rare condition when FLEXSPI\AHBCR[PREFETCHEN] is set, incorrect data can be returned

-When prefetching is enabled (FLEXSPI\AHBCR[PREFETCHEN]) for non-cacheable space, there are conditions where write-read order might not be guaranteed.
-The problem can occur if data is written and then read back using AHB interface, while a region containing the data location is in the process of being loaded into the FlexSPI's AHB Rx buffer.
+When prefetching is enabled (FLEXSPI\AHB[PREFETCHEN]) for non-cacheable space, there are conditions write-read order may not be guaranteed.
+The problem can occur if data is written and then read back using the AHB interface, while a region containing the data location is in the process of being loaded into the FlexSPI's AHB Rx buffer.